hokashun/docsify/docs/gr-1userguide.md

    $sh leg.sh
    ```

-？>The robot has started successfullly if the indicator lights of actuators and robot host flash regularly.
+!>The robot has started successfullly if the indicator lights of actuators and robot host flash regularly.

    ![1698661268810](image/README/1698661268810.png)